By Therese Baumgart, EFT INT-1

-Sue came to see me for weight loss, saying that her doctor had told her to lose 40 pounds, but that she had "tried everything" with no success.
+My client, "Sue," came to see me for weight loss, saying that her doctor had told her to lose 40 pounds, but that she had "tried everything" without success.

 She had been a grieving widow since her beloved husband of forty years had died three years ago on the day before Thanksgiving.
 Since his death she has dreaded that holiday.
 She told her daughters, "For Thanksgiving, I never want to hear anything about it, just tell me what time and where to go, and I'll be there."

 Also, one adult daughter has cancer and a second daughter has MS. In addition, she is completely exhausted from worrying about her children and helping care for her grandchildren, all of whom she loves dearly.

 Sue also told me that she always puts on a happy face for her daughters and she couldn't be honest with them about her sad emotional state, her own health problems, or the stress she is experiencing.

 When I asked Sue why she couldn't be honest with them she initially looked blank and then said that her daughters might faint from the shock--or stop speaking to her.

 After hearing about Sue's overwhelming circumstances, I acknowledged them with long EFT Setup phrases, repeating each part as a reminder phrase.
 We massaged the sore spot (neurolymphatic reflex point) for the EFT Setup Statements and tapped each reminder phrase on a different point.

 With the final point of each round we took a deep breath.
 (I did not ask Sue for a specific SUD number from 0-10 intensity level.)